danielmatthew/beers/readme.md

 ## Todo:
-* Implement templates with Mustache JS in order to reduce yanky code to build up form elements etc
+* ~~Implement templates with Mustache JS in order to reduce yanky code to build up form elements etc~~ Not a fan of this now: I don't like having to use innerHTML for the various actions.
+It feels sluggish when adding a list item, plus pagination reveals tell-tale flicker :(
 * Use sessionStorage rather than PHP sessions for confirming whether a user is logged in or not
 * Validation on inputs
 * Auto-suggest from previous entries when entering a beer